 HPER 137 - Basketball

-Credits: 1 Class hours: 2 lecture/lab Comments: May be repeated any number of times for credit.
 Description: Fundamentals of basketball, including dribbling, passing, shooting, and rebounding, are covered in this class.
 Individual defensive and offensive maneuvers, two- and three-person plays, and team offense and defense are also developed.

 HPER 152 - Weight Training